+We are going to call it strawberry trifle dessert, but we call it something different at home.
 Please hear me out…I know that post title is a bit…umm nasty sounding?
 Well, I have heard that my whole life!
 I promise if you keep on reading you will understand why we call this strawberry dessert, Strawberry Throw up.
 And while it’s not the best name, its absolutely a necessity in our family.
+But today we will call it summer strawberry trifle dessert.
+With strawberries being my favorite fruit this is a hit.
+Its like a strawberry shortcake, but totally different haha.

 Before I start this post, I wanted to stress that I got permission from my mom to post this recipe.
 It’s her creation….the name included haha.

-There is so much to this recipe, I wanted to share it with you.
+There is so much to this delicious dessert and I wanted to share it with you.

-From the time I can remember, I was requesting Strawberry Throw-up for my birthday dessert.
+From the time I can remember, I was requesting Strawberry Throw-up (or strawberry trifle) for my birthday dessert.

 Now, I have kids asking for it as well.
 It really is a divine strawberry dessert.

-I guess you could compare this strawberry dessert to a trifle of sorts.
-You cannot go wrong with angel food cake, and strawberries after all.
+This is similar to a traditional trifle, we just made it a bit easier to put together.
+It has layers of cake, a creamy pudding layer and a sweet strawberry layer.
+You cannot go wrong with angel food cake, and fresh strawberries after all.
 But there is more to it than that.

 My mom would often make this dessert in a 9 by 13 pan.
 When it was your birthday, she would take a little bit of everything and make you your very own in a fancy wine glass.
 I think it was just the extra that didn’t fit in the dish, but man it made you feel special.